Eternal Sunshine (album): Singles

-Three singles were released from Eternal Sunshine, along with accompanying music videos, two of which topped the Billboard Hot 100.
-Christian Breslauer directed the visuals for the album's singles.
-"Yes, And?", the lead single of Eternal Sunshine, was released on January 12, 2024, via streaming services.
-It was also issued in 7-inch, CD single and cassette formats.
-The song's accompanying music video was released on the same day via Grande's Vevo channel on YouTube.
-The title of the song was teased by Grande days before release when she was photographed wearing a sweatshirt with the title printed on the front.
+Three singles were released from Eternal Sunshine, along with accompanying music videos directed by Christian Breslauer.
+"Yes, And?" was released on January 12, 2024, via streaming services as the lead single.
+It was also issued in 7-inch, CD single, and cassette formats.
+Its accompanying music video was released the same day via Grande's Vevo channel on YouTube.
+Grande teased the song's title days before release when she was photographed wearing a sweatshirt with it printed on the front.
 "Yes, And?" debuted atop the Billboard Hot 100, marking Grande's eighth number-one single in the US.
 It also topped the Global 200, Global Excl.
 US, and Canadian Hot 100; and reached the top five in numerous countries including Australia, Ireland, New Zealand, and the United Kingdom.
-Multiple versions and mixes of the song were released, including a remix featuring Mariah Carey in February.
-It was certified platinum by the Recording Industry Association of America (RIAA).

-On February 5, Grande announced via her social media that no more pre-release singles would follow "Yes, And?".
-Explaining her reason, Grande said that she wanted fans to "experience [Eternal Sunshine] in full this time", but did confirm that singles will be released after the album.
+Multiple versions and mixes were released, including a remix featuring Mariah Carey in February.
+It was certified Platinum by the Recording Industry Association of America (RIAA).
+On February 5, Grande announced that no more pre-release singles would follow "Yes, And?".
+She explained that she wanted fans to "experience [Eternal Sunshine] in full this time" but confirmed that singles will follow the album's release.